Makes 20 sandwich cookies.

 - Difficulty: Intermediate

-This is a great recipe when you have leftover egg whites.
-These cookies are easier to make than the famous French macarons, but are just as tasty.
-They can be filled with virtually anything that comes to your mind.
-Go wild!
+When you have leftover egg whites, try this recipe.
+These cookies are simpler to make than the famous French macarons, but just as delicious.
+They can be filled with almost anything you can think of.
+Let your hair down!

 For the cinnamon and hazelnut meringue cookies.